pololu/rpicsim/docs/IntroductionToRuby.md

 Whenever you see code between the Ruby keywords `do` and `end`, or between `{` and `}`, that code is inside a Ruby _block_.
 A block is a chunk of executable code that can be easily created, passed around, and called like a method.
-Any given block could be called once, multiple times, or never depending on the situation.
+Any given block could be called once, multiple times, or never, depending on the situation.

 For example, here is some code that passes a black to a method called `foo_method`.
 The block prints "hello world" to the standard output.